Empress Nagako: Empress consort

 It is not clear whether Nagako openly disapproved of her son Akihito's choice of a wife when he decided to marry commoner Michiko Shōda, but it was widely reported in the press that she and her daughter-in-law had a strained relationship.
 Nagako, who was tradition-conscious, sided with those who criticized Michiko for breastfeeding her children, carrying them in public, and raising them herself.
 A senior chamberlain claimed in his memoir that Michiko once directly asked her mother-in-law why she disliked her.
-Michiko also held suspicions about her chief lady-in-waiting, whom she believed was spying on her on the orders of Nagako.
+Michiko also held suspicions about her chief lady-in-waiting, whom she believed to be spying on her on the orders of Nagako.
 Her and Akihito's attempts at dismissing the servant were unsuccessful.
 The rift between the two women caused Michiko to suffer a nervous breakdown in 1963.

 Nagako was the first Japanese empress consort to travel overseas.
 She accompanied Hirohito on his European tour in 1971 and later on his state visit to the United States in 1975.
 She also took care of him in later years and chose his attire for him.
-Hirohito was said to have described their union as a source of solace and contentment.
+Hirohito was said to have described their union as a source of solace and contentment and Nagako reportedly "showed a subject's deference" to him.
 Their marriage lasted nearly 65 years, the longest of any Japanese imperial couple.

 A talented artist, two collections of Nagako's paintings, which she signed as Toen or Peach Garden, were published and she gifted the UK's Queen Elizabeth II with one of her pieces in 1971.
 She also wrote waka, a collection of which was published in 1974.
 She was reported to have enjoyed singing, and played the piano, violin and Japanese harp.
 Nagako suffered a fall in July 1977, injuring her spine, and following another serious fall was confined to a wheelchair from 1980 for the remainder of her life.
 The last public ceremony she took part in was her husband's 86th birthday celebrations in April 1987.